Survicate/analytics-swift-survicate/README.md

 Just under your Analytics-Swift library setup, call `analytics.add(plugin: ...)` to add an instance of the plugin to the Analytics timeline.

 Your events will now begin to flow to Survicate in device mode.

+### using the SurvicateDestination plugin

+***identify***

+In the SurvicateDestination plugin, the identify event from Segment is transferred to the setUserTrait method of Survicate.
+This is achieved within the identify function of the SurvicateDestination class.
+The traits and userId from the IdentifyEvent are extracted and set as user traits in Survicate using the setUserTrait method.
+The traits are a dictionary where each key-value pair is set as a user trait.
+The userId is also set as a user trait with the key "userId".

+***track***

+In the SurvicateDestination plugin, the track method from Segment is used as the invokeEvent method in Survicate.
+This means that when you track an event in Segment, it will be invoked in Survicate.

+***screen***

+Similarly, the screen method from Segment is used as the enterScreen method in Survicate.
+This means that when you track a screen in Segment, it will be entered in Survicate.